 KLM have outlined clear goals to reach by 2030: 50% reduction in emissions per passenger km compared to 2005; 50% less non-recycled waste compared to 2011; and zero ground emissions.

-When it comes to the first pillar, technology, KLM have an average aircraft age of 11.6 years, again one of the older fleets.
-However, in 2020 they retired their older aircrafts (Airbus A380) two years earlier than planned and will be replacing them with newer, more efficient ones, as well as placing an order for 10 new aircrafts in 2019.
+KLM have an average aircraft age of 12.1 years, again one of the older fleets.
+However, in 2020 they retired their older aircrafts (Airbus A380) two years earlier than planned and will be replacing them with more efficient models.
 Whilst KLM view SAF as a promising future solution they highlight the current issues with limited supply.
 Their SAF from SkyNRG meets strict sustainability criteria and is certified by the Roundtable on Sustainable Biomaterials.
 They are also members of working groups and support research projects aimed at the creation of a SAF market.

 Once again, there is little mention of pillar three.
-As for the fourth pillar, carbon offsetting, Air France has been offsetting 100% of their domestic flights since 1st January 2020.
+As for carbon offsetting, Air France has been offsetting 100% of their domestic flights since 1st January 2020.
 KLM also offer individual and corporate customers the chance to offset their emissions on a voluntarily basis.